josh-collinsworth/sveltekit-blog-starter/README.md

 ## Features

-- ⚡️ **Super fast static site generation** with hydration.
-Every route is compiled down to static HTML with optional JavaScript, thanks to the SvelteKit static adapter (pre-installed)
+- ⚡️ **Super fast static site generation with hydration**.
+Every route is compiled down to static HTML and routed with (optional) JavaScript, thanks to the SvelteKit static adapter (pre-installed)
-- 📦 **Zero-config prefetching** for automatic, fast background page loading
+- 📦 **Zero-config prefetching** for automatic, fast background preloading of all top-level pages
 - ✍️ **Markdown support** with a pre-configured blog
   - 📑 **Pagination** included (can also customize posts per page)
   - ✅ **Category pages** included